bmarian/chat-images/README.md

 - And search for Chat Images

-Or you could install it manually, using one the following link: https://raw.githubusercontent.com/bmarian/chat-images/master/src/module.json
+Or you could install it manually, using the following link: https://raw.githubusercontent.com/bmarian/chat-images/master/src/module.json

 # Settings
  - `Warning on drop` / `Warning on paste`: will enable a warning dialog on drop/paste, to prevent accidental sharing.